 Biscuits are a family favorite to eat for breakfast or to serve instead of regular bread with hearty, comfort-food meals.
-If you ever find yourself with leftover biscuits, you'll be excited to learn there are a number of creative ways you can serve them.
-Of course, you could just reheat them and serve them the same way you did to start with, but where's the fun in that?
-Mix things up with these interesting ways to use leftover biscuits.
+If you ever find yourself with leftover biscuits, you'll be excited to learn there are a number of creative ways you can give them a little upgrade.

 Freezer Breakfast Sandwiches

-- While the sauce is cooking, slice leftover biscuits in half and heat in the oven (10 minutes at 325 degrees) or microwave (one to two minutes at 50% power).
+- While the sauce is cooking, slice your leftover biscuits in half and heat them in the oven (10 minutes at 325°F) or microwave (one to two minutes at 50% power).

 Southern French Toast

 Who says French toast has to start with plain old bread?
 Slice your leftover biscuits in half and use them instead of bread in your favorite French toast recipe.
 For a shortcake-like treat, top with syrup and fresh strawberries.
 If you'd rather go super-Southern, serve your biscuit toast with a dollop of grape or apple jelly and a side of country ham.
 Yum, yum!

 Make your favorite quiche recipe, but use leftover biscuits to form the crust.

 - Slice your leftover biscuits in half and brush them with melted butter.

 - Place all the biscuits in the bottom of a pie pan; you can fill in the gaps by chopping up extra biscuits into smaller pieces.